15 January 2025

 Christian universalism.

-Universalism isn’t only a pagan idea.
-A lot of Christians have adopted it too.
 Seriously: A lot.
 It’ll startle you to find out how many.
 You’ll talk with someone you’ve known for years, and in conversation they’ll let slip—“but let’s just keep this between us”—they’re not entirely sure hell is permanent.
 They think it’s temporary, like jail.
-After everyone serves their time, maybe a couple billion years, God’ll let everyone out.
+After everyone serves their time—maybe a couple billion years—God’ll let everyone out.
 (And sometimes they won’t even believe in hell, ’cause Jesus only talked about it in parables and apocalypses.)

-All right, lemme remind you of historical orthodox Christianity.
-The early Christians, just like today’s Christians, had a hodgepodge of ideas.
-But when their leaders got together, they concluded in the creeds that the scriptures do teach Jesus is returning to judge the living and dead.
 Now, the creeds don’t teach what Jesus’ll do with us after he judges us.
-That gave Catholics just enough wiggle room to invent purgatory.
+That gave Roman Catholics just enough wiggle room to invent purgatory.
 For Protestants, the current debate is whether suffering in hell is eternal or instantaneous.
 I mean, it’s eternal fire, but when we’re tossed into it, do we eternally burn in it, or is “eternal fire” so mighty it disintegrates us immediately?
 Some of us really like the one idea; some the other.
 It’s actually debatable, ’cause the creeds never picked a side.

 Anyway, what Jesus does with us after judging us, is the loophole the universalists try to slip through.
 They claim he judges us… then forgives us and sends us to heaven.

 Don’t these people know Jesus said not everyone’s entering his kingdom?
 Actually yes they do.
-But they ignore those verses which say so, and instead point to other verses which appear to back ’em up.
+But they ignore the verses which say so, and instead point to other verses which appear to back ’em up.
 Like this one.

-1 Corinthians 15.22 KWL
+1 Corinthians 15.22 GNT

-As usual, universalists are proof-texting wrong.
+Problem is, the apostles weren’t writing about universal salvation, but universal resurrection.
+Ac 22.14 God raises everybody—some to eternal life, and some to eternal death.
+As people will do, universalists are picking their proof-texts regardless of the actual context of scripture.
 Verses about universal atonement, Ro 5.21, 11.32, 1Ti 2.6, 4.10, 1Jn 2.2, 4.14 universal resurrection, Ro 5.18 and God’s desire to save everyone, 1Ti 2.3, 2Pe 3.9 are all half-quoted to make it sound like there’s universal salvation.

-And of course there’s their fallback position about God being love, so he’d never throw loved ones into hell if he could help it.
-You could show ’em how every bible reference they use is out of context, and they’ll just shrug off these errors with, “God is love, and God won’t send anyone to hell.
+Yeah, you could show them how every bible quote they use was quoted wrong.
+Believe you me, I’ve tried.
+They’ll just shrug off these errors with, “God is love, and God won’t send anyone to hell.
 He just won’t.”

 Okay, I’ll concede two of the universalists’ points: